10 English words that are often confused with others

 Indicate: to show, point or make clear in another way

-This blog has been written at level Bs.
+This blog has been written at level B2.
 Practise your reading and listening by reading the blogs below.

 More English tips and skills